 B.E.: The last recording before this was in 1988, right?

 S.B.D.: Yes.
 Oh, you heard that?
 Diamond Fingers?
 [LAUGHS]

 B.E.: Oh, you bet.
 I wrote about it.

 S.B.D.: It’s like a factory that has problems.
 The factory may not be working, but the workers are still there.
 We had no projects on the outside.
 Before that, we used to get contracts in Europe, but that stopped.
-When Christian Mousset met us in 1999 at the Festival at Willet (???), he proposed a project to me.
+When Christian Mousset met us in 1999 at the Festival at Angoulême, he proposed a project to me.
 He said he wanted to make a recording of Bembeya Jazz for his new label.
 He said, there is you and the Rail Band.
 First I will do the Rail Band and Djelimady, then you too will make an album with the band, and a solo album.
-I said, with pleasure!
+I said, “With pleasure!”
 So when the time came, we started rehearsing.
 Everyone was very happy.